 Is industry ready to give up tariffs and embargoes that keep out competing imports?
-Is it ready to abandon cost-plus contracts?
+Is it ready to abandon costplus contracts?
 Are the railroads, trucks, airlines, electric power, gas, and telephone companies ready to give up the federal protection of monopoly control and regulations to insure profits on their investments, along with big salaries to management personnel?
 Is the businessman ready to abandon price maintenance safeguards and protection of law against predatory price cutting?
 Are the working men and women of the country ready to give up minimum wage and maximum hour legislation, as well as protection of collective bargaining?

-I don't think so, and neither does anyone else in his right mind.
+I don; t think so, and neither does anyone else in his right mind.

-The truth is that we don't have completely "free markets" in our economy,
+The truth is that we don't have completely "free markets" in our economy.

-The prices of things that farmers buy, both production and family living items, are retail prices like the prices all consumers pay.
-These retail prices are based on the wholesale prices behind them, which are administered prices - prices set by manufacturers, money-market bankers, railroad companies, and many others, on the basis of their Government-sanctioned ability to withhold supply to maintain the set price.
+and family living items, are retail prices like the prices all consumers pay.
+These retail prices are based on the wholesale prices behind them, which are administered prices -- prices set by manufacturers, money-market bankers, railroad companies, and many others, on the basis of their Government-sanctioned ability to withhold supply to maintain the set price.

-The farmer not only buys his needs in an administered-price market dominated by sellers, but also farmers sell their products into markets where buyers have the upper hand.
+The farmer not only buys his needs in an administeredprice market dominated by sellers, but also farmers sell their products into markets where buyers have the upper hand.

 The farmer does not sell, usually, to the final consumer of food and fiber products.
-Farm commodities must move through processing and marketing channels, where those who perform these services possess enough control over supply of their services to enable them to administer or control the prices they receive for such services.
+Farm commodities must move through processing and marketing channels, where those who perform these services possess enough control over supply of their services for such services.
 Since 1951, for example, the processing and marketing agencies have had enough bargaining power to obtain for themselves the entire drop in farm returns without sharing any with the consumer.
-The latest report shows a drop in the farm price level of 2% while the New York Times of Sunday, November 3, carries the headline story "New Price Rises for Food Likely".
+The latest report shows a drop in the farm price level of 2% while the New York Times of Sunday, November 3, 1957, carries the headline story "New Price Rises for Food Likely".

-I've often wondered whether some of the loudest advocates of "free markets" for agriculture would be quite so vocal if it was a seller's market, instead of a buyer's market - if the farm producer had the upper hand in bargaining power.
-I'm afraid if that was the case these same people would be appealing for government regulation, instead of insisting upon free markets.
+advocates of "free markets" for agriculture would be quite so vocal if it were the seller's market, instead of a buyer's market -- if the farm producer had the upper hand in bargaining power.
+I am afraid if that were the case these same people would be appealing for government regulation, instead of insisting upon free markets.

-Perhaps one of these days we'll have an opportunity to find out, whether we want to or not.
+Perhaps one of these days we will have an opportunity to

+find out, whether we want to or not.